StevenMMortimer/salesforcer/vignettes/passing-control-args.md

 control parameters.
 Starting with the 0.1.3 release it is no longer necessary and preferable not to have an argument like `all_or_none` listed explicity as an argument since it can be provided in the `control` argument.
-Note: the `all_or_none` argument and other explicit control arguments will still be available in {salesforcer} 0.1.3 but will provide a deprecated warning.
+Note: the `all_or_none` argument and other explicit control arguments will still be available in **salesforcer 0.1.3** but will provide a deprecated warning.
 They will be removed in the next CRAN release of the package so it will be important to update your code now if you are explicitly passing these arguments and see a deprecation warning.